TannerHollaway/OWASP-PasswordChecker/README.md

 <br />

 <p align="center">
-The check_password_strength Function is function takes a password as input and returns an errors based on the criteria it fails to meet: <br/>
+The check_password_strength Function takes a password as input and returns an errors based on the criteria it fails to meet: <br/>
 <img src="https://i.imgur.com/db0Ae5r.png" height="80%" width="80%" alt="OWASPChecker"/>
 <br />
 <br />